MicrosoftDocs/xamarin-docs/docs/ios/user-interface/storyboards/index.md

 ## Requirements

-Storyboards can be used with the iOS Designer in Visual Studio for Mac or with Visual Studio 2017 with the Xamarin workloads installed.
+Storyboards can be used with Xcode, the iOS Designer in Visual Studio for Mac, and Visual Studio 2019 with the Xamarin workloads installed.

 ## What is a Storyboard?